nus-cs2030s/2324-s2/docs/34-stream.md

 # Unit 34: Streams in Java

+!!! abstract "Learning Objectives"

     After this unit, students should understand:

     - how to use Java `Stream`.
     - the difference between Java `Stream` and `InfiniteList`.

 ## Java API